 The HAT Broadcast Team

-Gary Truitt is the most recognized and trusted farm broadcaster in Indiana.
-For more than 25 years, Truitt has been delivering the farm news and markets to Hoosier farmers over radio stations across the state.
-In addition, his weekly newspaper commentary is one of the most read pieces in the Indiana’s leading farm publication.
-Truitt has received numerous industry awards including two Oscar in Agriculture awards and Farm Broadcaster of the Year.
+Gary Truitt has been delivering the farm news and markets to Hoosier farmers over radio stations across the state for over 33 years.
+Truitt has received numerous industry awards including two Oscar in Agriculture awards and Farm Broadcaster of the Year from the National Association of Farm Broadcasting.
+In 2020, Truitt was inducted into the organization’s Hall of Fame.
 In 2006, Truitt founded Hoosier Ag Today as a way to better serve the informational needs of Indiana farm families.

 Andy Eubank is a veteran Indiana broadcaster who understands the power of local radio.
 His 45 years of radio experience in rural communities has made him a master at producing programming that enables local radio stations to reach and serve their agricultural audience.
 Eubank’s work has been honored by the National Association of Farm Broadcasting and the Purdue Cooperative Extension Service.
 Since joining HAT in 2007, Eubank has traveled extensively covering agriculture, including accompanying the Indiana Lt.
 Governor on an agricultural trade mission to China in 2010.

 Eric Pfeiffer brings broadcast and newsgathering experience as well as a technological background in mobile communications to his position as Vice President of News for Hoosier Ag Today.
 Having worked at Indiana radio operations, he also worked at AT&T where he gained experience in mobile communications technology.
 Eric focuses on covering Indiana agricultural news and bringing it to the farmers of the Hoosier State via radio, web, and social media.
 Eric joined Hoosier Ag Today in 2018.